 Depending on your location, Riga can be reached by plane, train, bus, boat or car.

 - Riga Airport information can be found here.
-Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!).
-However, due to our unique circumstances (flight benefits earned from years of service with a major airline), we rarely buy airline tickets.
-That being said, when we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.
+Our preferred method of getting anywhere is by flying (we are JetSetting Fools, after all!) and we flew to Riga from Zagreb, Croatia.
+When we do need to purchase plane tickets, we start our search for the best deals on airline tickets on Skyscanner or Flight Hub.
 Tip: You can book your transfer from the Riga Airport to the city in advance.

-- There are five regional train lines, but only a few international train connections (Estonia, Russia and Belarus).
+- There are five regional train lines which are great for Riga Day Trips, but only a few international train connections (Estonia, Russia and Belarus).

 - Several bus routes connect Riga internationally.
 We used Eurolines to get from Riga to Tallinn.

-- To get from Riga to Stokholm, there is a ferry.
-For a glimpse of Stokholm from Riga, you can book a Riga-Stokholm-Riga Cruise (2-nights).
+- To get from Riga to Stockholm, there is a ferry.
+For a glimpse of Stockholm from Riga, you can book a Riga-Stockholm-Riga Cruise (2-nights).

-- We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and it allows for greater discovery.
+- We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and a car rental allows for greater discovery.

-- Riga is a walkable city…but only if you have the right shoes!
+- Riga is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
+I (Sarah) have always packed these shoes by Columbia, Skechers and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

 - We think travel insurance is essential!
 If you haven’t already obtained travel insurance for your trip, travel protected with World Nomads.